- What’s the difference between CFDs and investing?

 - FAQs

-What’s the difference between trading and investing in shares?
+What’s the difference between CFDs and investing?

 When you invest in a market (such as a stock), you usually buy it and add it to your portfolio.

-Then, when the time comes to close your position you sell it on and collect the difference in its price as profit – unless you have to sell it for a loss.
+Then, when the time comes to close your position, you sell it on and collect the difference in its price as profit – unless you have to sell it for a loss.

 How CFDs work